Nour-MK/The-Bot-of-Minor-Inconvenience/README.md

 - Keep your `.env` file private and never commit it to version control
 - Regenerate your bot token if it gets compromised
-- Only give the bot minimum required permissions
+- Only give the bot the minimum required permissions

 ## Acknowledgements
 Shoutout to [@M-Alshamsi](https://github.com/M-Alshamsi) for the inspiration.
-My passion to annoy you has fueled the completion of this project. 🎉
+My passion for annoying you has fueled the completion of this project. 🎉